allenlin90/auth-service/README.md

 ### Queues

-- A email sending job will be dispatched to BullMQ process.
+- A email sending job will be dispatched to BullMQ worker thread.

+## TODOs

+### BullMQ
+- [ ] Implement auth guard for BullMQ board UI in production

+### Email service
+- [ ] Integrate with mailing services such as SendGrid or MailChimp